Stephen Sondheim: Early life and education

 Sondheim was born on March 22, 1930, into a Jewish family in New York City, the son of Etta Janet ("Foxy"; née Fox; 1897–1992) and Herbert Sondheim (1895–1966).
 His paternal grandparents, Isaac and Rosa, were German Jews, and his maternal grandparents, Joseph and Bessie, were Lithuanian Jews from Vilnius.
 His father manufactured dresses designed by his mother.
 Sondheim grew up on the Upper West Side of Manhattan, where he began taking piano lessons at age 7.
 After his parents divorced, he lived on a farm near Doylestown, Pennsylvania.
-The only child of affluent parents living in the San Remo at 145 Central Park West, he was described in Meryle Secrest's biography Stephen Sondheim: A Life as an isolated, emotionally neglected child.
+The only child of affluent parents living in the San Remo at 145 Central Park West, he was described in Stephen Sondheim: A Life as an isolated, emotionally neglected child.
 When he lived in New York City, Sondheim attended the Ethical Culture Fieldston School.
 He spent several summers at Camp Androscoggin, where Tom Lehrer was a counselor.

-His mother sent him to New York Military Academy in 1940.
-From 1942 to 1947, he attended George School, a private Quaker preparatory school in Bucks County, Pennsylvania, where he wrote his first musical, By George, in 1946.
-After graduating from high school, Sondheim attended Williams College, where he initially majored in mathematics but switched to music after taking a music elective during his first year.
-During his time at Williams, he participated in Cap & Bells, the college's student-run theater group, and wrote his first two full musicals.
-Sondheim graduated magna cum laude in 1950, was inducted into Phi Beta Kappa, and received the Hubbard Hutchinson Prize, which included a two-year fellowship to study music.

-Sondheim traced his interest in musical theater to Very Warm for May, a Broadway musical he saw when he was nine.
-"The curtain went up and revealed a piano", Sondheim recalled.
-"A butler took a duster and brushed it up, tinkling the keys.
-I thought that was thrilling."